kevynb/pellet-tracking/README.md

 git fetch origin
 ```

-## Running the server
+## Running the server & web UI

-The HTTP API persists all data to a JSON file.
-Default paths are created automatically, so you can simply run:
+The service persists all data to a JSON file and exposes both a REST API and an embedded htmx-powered interface.
+Defaults are created automatically:

 ```bash
 go run ./cmd/app
 ```

+Open [http://127.0.0.1:8080](http://127.0.0.1:8080) to access the mobile-first UI.
+Use the navigation bar to switch between purchases, consumptions, stats, and brand management.
+Forms submit directly to the server—no additional tooling required.

 Override paths or listening address via environment variables: